 Date Measure

 Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance

 In Phnom Penh and provincial towns,

 a family will receive USD 30, with

 each individual member receiving a

 further USD 13.
 Children under five,

 disabled people, citizens with HIV or

 citizens 60 years of age or older will

 receive USD 10 each.

 Across the rest of the country, a

 family will receive USD 20, with each

 member receiving a further USD

-6. Children under five, disabled
+Children under five, disabled

 people, citizens with HIV or citizens

 60 years of age or older will receive

 USD 6 each.

 A level two classified poor family:

 In Phnom Penh and provincial

 towns, a family will receive USD 30,

 with each individual member

 receiving a further USD 9.
 Children

 under five, disabled people, citizens

 with HIV or citizens 60 years of age

 or older will receive USD 7 each.

 Across the rest of the country, a

 family will receive USD 20, with each

 member receiving a further USD

 4. Children under five, disabled

 people, citizens with HIV or citizens

 60 years of age or older will receive

 USD 4 each.

 July 22 • • • •

 July 25 • • • •

+July 25 • • • •

 July 31 • Announced additional measures to support • •

 the garment, tourism, and aviation sectors:

 - Garment: Renewal of subsidy of USD 40

 for suspended employees in garment-

 textile, footwear, travel products and bag,

 for an additional two months, until

 September 2020.

-- Tourism: Renewal of subsidy of USD 40
+Tourism: Renewal of subsidy of USD 40

-per month for suspended employees in the tourism sector, such as hotels
+per month for suspended employees in

 the tourism sector, such as hotels,

-guesthouses, restaurants, and travel agents, for an additional two months,
+guesthouses, restaurants, and travel

+agents, for an additional two months,

 until September 2020.
 Renewal of

-Aventione of all types of monthly tay
+exemptions of all types of monthly tax

-exemptions of all types of monthly tax payments for hotels, questhouses
+payments for hotels, guesthouses,

-exemptions of all types of monthly tax payments for hotels, guesthouses, restaurants and travel agents registered
+restaurants and travel agents registered

+with the General Department of Taxation

+Oracteiran ent

 Containment

-Containment

-• [Ministry of Education, Youth and Sports
+[Ministry of Education, Youth and Sports

-(MEYS)] Announced that 20 Cambodian schools are to reopen from August 1
+(MEYS)] Announced that 20 Cambodian schools are to reopen from August 1 (Phase I).

-(Phase I).

-Announced temporary ban on all commercial flights from Malaysia and

-Indonesia effective August 1, because of

-the number of COVID-19 cases discovered in passengers returning from these
+Announced temporary ban on all commercial flights from Malaysia and Indonesia effective August 1, because of the number of COVID-19 cases discovered in passengers returning from these countries.

-countries.

 •